 Slot perforation technology (SPT) with abrasive component does not deforms the casing, does not destroys the cement (keeps the integrity of the cement sheath), and does not forms the borders in the opening productive formation zone.

 Depth of penetration up to 5 ft.
 (1.5 m) maximum and drainage opening area up to 40 ft.² per linear foot, or 12 м² per one linear meter (with simultaneous formation of four slots).

 HMSP and SPT are environmentally friendly and only the methods of the initial opening the casing, cement and productive formations with unloading stress conditions in the near wellbore zone.

 Hydraulic fracturing is the most powerful method of opening a productive formation.

 Hydraulic fracturing is possible only after prior opening of the casing (initial opening).
 It forms deep cracks and micro cracks, the direction of which defies prediction, integrates productive and unproductive formations, "pulls" the nearest water.

-Very good results after HMSP and HSP, which sets the follow geometry for hydraulic fracturing (if there is no risk of flooding).
+Very good results after HMSP and SPT, which sets the follow geometry for hydraulic fracturing (if there is no risk of flooding).

 Comparative characteristics of the main initial opening methods clearly shows, that the most effective and meets the required of Geological Mechanics parameters are HMSP (hydro-mechanical slotting perforation) and HSP (hydro-slotting perforation).